Haʻikū Stairs

-The Haʻikū Stairs, also known as the Stairway to Heaven or Haʻikū Ladder, is a steep, steel step structure that provided pedestrian access to former U.S. Navy communication facilities on the island of Oʻahu, Hawaii.
-The more than 3,000 steps span along Oahu's Ko'olau mountain range.
-The pathway has been used as a hiking trail at various times but is not open to the public.
+The Haʻikū Stairs, also known as the Stairway to Heaven or Haʻikū Ladder, is a steep, steel step structure.
+It provided pedestrian access to former U.S. Navy communication facilities on the island of Oʻahu, Hawaii with more than 3,000 steps along O‘ahu's Ko'olau mountain range.
+The pathway has been used as a hiking trail at various times but was closed to the public in 1987.
 The city council voted to remove the stairs in 2021.
+On April 10, 2024, city officials announced that the removal of the stairs was to begin at the end of that month.

 Early history

 In 1942, contractors for the U.S. Navy began construction of the Haʻikū Radio Station, a top secret facility that was to be used to transmit radio signals to Navy ships that were then operating throughout the Pacific.
 In order to obtain the necessary height for the antennae, the Navy stretched them across Haʻikū Valley, a natural amphitheater.
-Some remnant parts of the wooden ladder may still be seen beside the metal steps.
+Some remains of the wooden ladder may still be seen beside the metal steps.

 The radio station was commissioned in 1943.
 To transmit such a powerful signal, the Navy needed a transmitter of greater capability than possible with vacuum tube technology at the time.
 They therefore decided upon an Alexanderson alternator, a huge device capable of generating powerful low-frequency radio signals, and requiring a large antenna.

 When the Naval Air Station Kaneohe Bay was transferred to the Marine Corps as Marine Corps Air Station Kaneohe Bay in the 1950s, the U.S. Coast Guard used the Haiku Radio Station site for an Omega Navigation System station.
 In the mid-1950s, the wooden stairs were replaced by sections of metal steps and ramps — by one count, 3,922 steps.
-The Coast Guard allowed access in the 1970s but stopped after an appearance on Magnum, P.I. increased visitation.
+The Coast Guard allowed access in the 1970s, but stopped after an appearance on Magnum P.I. increased visitation.
 The station and trail were closed to the public in 1987.